jeremytammik/RvtLock3r/README.md

 ## Validation

-The customer add-in reads a set of [ground truth](https://en.wikipedia.org/wiki/Ground_truth) data from some storage location.
+The customer add-in reads a set of [ground truth](https://en.wikipedia.org/wiki/Ground_truth) data from some [storage location](#storage).
-It may be an external text file; it may reside in extensible storage withing the `RVT` document; it may be `JSON` formatted; it may be encrypted; still to be decided, cf. [Storage](#storage).

 It contains a list of triples:

 - `ElementId`
 - Shared parameter `GUID`